bukka/php-jsond/README.md

 ## Upgrading from php-json

-There are some small incompatibilities with json ext.
-They are documented in [UPGRADE.md](https://github.com/bukka/php-jsond/blob/master/TODO.md)
+There are some small incompatibilities with the json ext.
+They are documented in [UPGRADE.md](https://github.com/bukka/php-jsond/blob/master/UPGRADE.md)

 ## TODO list